 Worker may be eligible for UI if worker was full-time and hours reduced due to COVID19.
 Report earnings which will then determine how much or if the worker is eligible for unemployment benefits.
 DWS has provided a helpful FAQ for COVID-19 and Unemployment Insurance Questions for Employees.

 PUA: The PUA application is now available.
 The application is only available online and must be completed fully prior to submission.
+However, since this benefit is only available to people who do not qualify for regular UI benefits, you must apply for regular benefits and be denied before you can complete the PUA applications.

 back to top